tdcosim/SolarPV-DER-simulation-tool/README.md

 **Status:** Expect regular updates and bug fixes.

-# Utility for simulating dynamics of PV-DER
+# Tool for simulating dynamics of PV-DER

 [![Build Status](https://travis-ci.org/sibyjackgrove/SolarPV-DER-simulation-utility.svg?branch=master)](https://travis-ci.org/sibyjackgrove/SolarPV-DER-simulation-utility)
 [![CodeFactor](https://www.codefactor.io/repository/github/tdcosim/solarpv-der-simulation-utility/badge)](https://www.codefactor.io/repository/github/tdcosim/solarpv-der-simulation-utility)

 Solar photovoltaic distributed energy resources (PV-DER) are power electronic inverter based generation (IBG) connected to the electric power distribution system (eg. roof top solar PV systems).
-This utility can be used to simulate the dynamics of a single DER connected to a stiff voltage source as shown in the following schematic:
+This tool can be used to simulate the dynamics of a single DER connected to a stiff voltage source as shown in the following schematic:

 ![schematic of PV-DER](PVDER_schematic.png)

 ## Basics
 The dynamics of the DER are modelled using dynamic phasors.
-Detailed description of the concepts behind this utility can be found in the IEEE publication [Dynamic Modeling of Solar PV Systems for Distribution System Stability Analysis](https://www.researchgate.net/publication/333985171_Dynamic_Modeling_of_Solar_PV_Systems_for_Distribution_System_Stability_Analysis) and detailed list of equations can be found in the [Model specification document.](docs/PV_DER_model_specification_rev3.docx)
+Detailed description of the concepts behind this tool can be found in the IEEE publication [Dynamic Modeling of Solar PV Systems for Distribution System Stability Analysis](https://www.researchgate.net/publication/333985171_Dynamic_Modeling_of_Solar_PV_Systems_for_Distribution_System_Stability_Analysis) and detailed list of equations can be found in the [Model specification document.](docs/PV_DER_model_specification_rev3.docx)

 ### Features
 The following features are available currently: